Usage

 Quarto

 pyobsplot plots are compatible with quarto HTML formats.
-If you use the jsdom renderer, plots without legends are generated as SVG files and are also compatible with other formats such as PDF or docx.
+If you use static output formats such as SVG, PNG or PDF, they may work in PDF or docx documents as well.

 If your source document is a jupyter notebook (and not a .qmd file), then you have to use the --execute argument to force plot computation and to make them visible in the output: